Source: Zimbabwe's Mugabe agrees to terms of resignation

 Mugabe: Military acted out of concern

-The 93-year-old appeared on television seated at a table underneath his own portrait on a wall behind him.
+On Sunday, the 93-year-old appeared on television seated at a table underneath his own portrait on a wall behind him.

 To his left were men in suits, to his right, military officials.
 During the course of the 20-minute speech, Mugabe shuffled papers, eschewing some for others, and spoke of entrepreneurial summits and tech initiatives.